-- Course: PhD Sedimented chemosynthetic ecosystems of the Southern Ocean
+- Course: PhD title: Sedimented chemosynthetic ecosystems of the Southern Ocean

 Supervisors: Dr Clare Woulds, Dr Lee Brown

 External supervisor: Dr Adrian Glover (Natural History Museum)

 - Travel bursary to New Zealand

 - Prize money for winning I’m a Scientist: Get me out of here

 - NERC Life Sciences Mass Spectrometry Facility grant.